-*- coding: utf-8 -*-

 # local packages

-from ..restoration import derivatives, derivatives_sino
+from ..restoration import derivatives_sino

 from .shift import ShiftFunc